aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

          overhang = 0.3, length_includes_head= True, clip_on = False)

 # Let's set location for the axes labels, and
-# change rotation rate for the label of the y-
+# change the orientation of the label of the y-
 # axis - by default it is 90.
 ax.set_xlabel(r'$\alpha_r dt$')
 ax.set_ylabel(r'$\alpha_i dt$', rotation=0)